sp4wn-owner/Spawn/Spawn-VR/README.md

 - On [Spawn](https://sp4wn.com), create at least one account for your robot.

 ### Robot login
-- Enter your username and password and then click the "Start" button to connect to Spawn.
-The Robot-UI can be run locally ([portal](https://spawn-pk3x.onrender.com)).
-Open developer tools to inspect incoming tracking data.
+- Enter your username and password, and then click the "Start" button to connect to Spawn.
+The Robot-UI can be run locally or through our [portal](https://spawn-pk3x.onrender.com).
+Open the developer tools to inspect incoming tracking data.

 ### VR login
 - You'll be automatically logged in as a guest, but you're welcome to log in with your username and password.
-Just enter your robot's username and then click the 'Spawn' button to connect to your robot.
+Just enter your robot's username and then click the "Spawn" button to connect to your robot.
 The VR-UI requires HTTPS, so you'll either need to install a certificate to run it locally or use a hosting provider.
-You may also use the [portal](https://spawn-vr.onrender.com).
+You may also use our [portal](https://spawn-vr.onrender.com).

 ### VR tips
 - In the Oculus browser, navigate to your VR-UI or use our portal [spawn-vr.onrender.com].